 This post contains affiliate links.
 That means that if you buy something through one of my links, I’ll receive a small commission at no extra cost to you.
 I will never suggest a product or service that I don’t use and love myself because that’s just wrong.
 If you like reading legal mumbo-jumbo then you can check out my disclosure policy HERE.

-How to Survive Life with a Newborn
+Tips for Making Life with a Newborn Easier

 · Wear Your Baby

 If you haven’t figured it out yet, having a baby means that your hands are almost never free.
 My kid hated to be put down.

 Even when he was a brand-new baby, he wanted to be on the move.
 And since he couldn’t do it himself, he used me as his form of transportation.
 He didn’t even like being in the same room for too long.
 It can be exhausting.

 One thing that really helped was wearing him, even if it was just around the house.
 This allowed me to free up my hands so that I could get things done.